crow-004/musical-chairs-game/SECURITY.md

 ## Contributor Roles & Permissions

+The server follows a strict role hierarchy.
+The **Server Owner** has ultimate control and is not subject to the role permissions below.
+All other roles are positioned below the Owner and cannot modify roles at or above their own level.

+The order of roles is critical for security.
+Higher-level roles (e.g., `Advisor`) are placed above functional roles (e.g., `Server Architect`) in the hierarchy.

+---

 To maintain a secure and well-managed environment, specific roles with limited permissions are assigned to core contributors.

 ### Advisor